 More than fiction, my husband reads tomes on politics, philosophy, even medicine.
 The kids laugh when they see him read books on history that they’ve been prescribed for school reading – “You read that for fun?”
 His thirst for knowledge is unquenchable, and against my will, it has begun to grow on me.
 I realised being married to a book loving person is actually a blessing.

-He gave me Simon Sebag Montefiore’s ‘One Night in Winter’, the first novel of an established non-fiction writer — the chilly white Russian landscape has stayed with me till today.
-Recently, I picked Tabish Khair’s ‘Jihadi Jane’ from the husband’s bedside table – it was the only book I have read twice on loop (it’s that brilliant).
+He gave me Simon Sebag Montefiore’s One Night in Winter, the first novel of an established non-fiction writer — the chilly white Russian landscape has stayed with me till today.
+Recently, I picked Tabish Khair’s Jihadi Jane from the husband’s bedside table – it was the only book I have read twice on a loop (it’s that brilliant).

-For our anniversary this year, the husband gifted me the complete four-book set of the ‘Neapolitan Novels’ by Elena Ferrante.
+For our anniversary this year, the husband gifted me the complete four-book set of the Neapolitan Novels by Elena Ferrante.
 I quarreled with him about the unnecessary expense, but then, four books, countless tears and smiles, and a month of late-night reading later, I told him it was the best gift he’d ever given me.

 And all this while, I noticed a change in myself – this willingness to try a new genre of reading.
-If it wasn’t for the husband’s gentle guidance into autobiographies, I would never have picked up ‘Proof of Heaven’ by Dr Eben Alexander, a book I now buy every time it is available online only so that I can gift it to people.
-I wouldn’t have cried my heart out at the autobiography of Paul Kalanithi, ‘When Breath Becomes Air’, a book I coincidentally finished reading on the first anniversary of the author’s death.
+If it wasn’t for the husband’s gentle guidance into autobiographies, I would never have picked up Proof of Heaven by Dr Eben Alexander, a book I now buy every time it is available online only so that I can gift it to people.
+I wouldn’t have cried my heart out at the autobiography of Paul Kalanithi, When Breath Becomes Air, a book I coincidentally finished reading on the first anniversary of the author’s death.
 By opening up my mind to reading different kinds of books, I am becoming a different kind of person.

-I fell in love with Kurt Wallander so much that I fought with the husband when one of the books – ‘Kennedy’s Brain’ – turned out to be one of the few non-Kurt Wallander books that Mankell had ever written.
+I fell in love with Kurt Wallander so much that I fought with the husband when one of the books – Kennedy’s Brain – turned out to be one of the few non-Kurt Wallander books that Mankell had ever written.
 “You cheated me!”
 I mourned after Kurt didn’t show up three chapters down.

 Then he got me Wilbur Smith, and now it’s Stephen King.
-For a bit in the middle, I was hooked to the debut novel by screenwriter Terry Hayes, ‘I Am Pilgrim’.
+For a bit in the middle, I was hooked to the debut novel by screenwriter Terry Hayes, I Am Pilgrim.
 I am now facing an existential dilemma – do violent books give us more violent thoughts?
 Do they add to our ‘tamsik’ (lower) tendencies?
 I am observing my own state of mind carefully.
 (So far there is no noticeable change but I am alert.)

 Most of all, the books bring my husband and I closer as a couple.
 We discuss what we read, and it is gratifying when we happen to love the same books.
 I give every book of his a chance – if I like the first chapter, I read it to the end.
 Today I even apologised for nagging him about all those expenses on books.
 If it wasn’t for his splurging habit, I would never have discovered these worlds.
 He has led me through new heavens and hells.
 Without knowing it, he is my library and my guide.

 He’s converted me and the kids into bibliophiles and we can’t get through life without those books by the bedside.
 But better he doesn’t read this.
-I am pretending to be angry about a medical book called ‘Migraine’ he bought yesterday (no one in our family even has it).
-I’ll get round to nagging him about it, as soon as I’m done with the other one, Shirin Ebadi’s ‘Iran Awakening’, that I also found in his bag.
+I am pretending to be angry about a medical book called Migraine he bought yesterday (no one in our family even has it).
+I’ll get round to nagging him about it, as soon as I’m done with the other one, Shirin Ebadi’s Iran Awakening, that I also found in his bag.
 There’s never a dull moment around here.